MrMatvienko/rental-campers/README.md

 ## RENTRAL CAMPERS

-CAMPER RENTAL is a comfortable service for finding a camper in your region.
+RENTRAL CAMPERS is a comfortable service for finding a camper in your region.
 Here you can find exactly the option that will suit you in terms of price, functionality and equipment.

 ![Creating repo from a TB_Van_18-1536x10241][def]